AIDS vaccine seems to have 'cured' five patients

 from Over fifty studies

-Of the more than 50 therapeutic vaccine trials to date, this is the first to "significantly" boost the immune system, according to Dr. Steven Deeks, an HIV / AIDS researcher and clinician at the University of California, San Francisco. .
+Of the more than 50 therapeutic vaccine trials to date, this is the first to "significantly" boost the immune system, according to Dr. Steven Deeks, HIV / AIDS clinician and researcher at the University of California, San Francisco. .

 He is 'cautiously optimistic'that the data will inspire others to study the approach.